aboderinsamuel/closedNote_v0.01/README.md

 | ------------------------------------------------- | ------------------------------------------------- |
 | ![Mobile Screenshot 1](./screenshots/mobile1.png) | ![Mobile Screenshot 2](./screenshots/mobile2.png) |

-> fully responsive — works smoothly on mobile for on-the-go creativity
+> fully responsive, works smoothly on mobile for on-the-go creativity

 ---

 ### 🗄️ Database Setup (Supabase + PostgreSQL)

-closedNote runs on **Supabase**, which provides both authentication and secure cloud storage using **Row Level Security (RLS)** — meaning no one can see your notes but you.
+closedNote runs on **Supabase**, which provides both authentication and secure cloud storage using **Row Level Security (RLS)**, meaning no one can see your notes but you.

 #### 🧾 Example Schema Snippets